 The three biggest concerns with ACOG’s VBAC Guidelines

 Last week, ACOG released Practice Bulletin No. 184, their latest VBAC guidelines.
-For those not in the know, this document has the potential to greatly influence VBAC access in America.
+This document has the potential to greatly influence VBAC access in the United States.
 These are the words that hospitals and obstetricians point to when they create policy.
 What ACOG thinks about VBAC has ripple affects throughout the United States, impacting millions of birthing families every year.
 So, it’s a big deal.

 Last week, I shared the eleven things that I love about these guidelines.
 And with good reason.
 There’s some excellent new language as well as reiterations of positions that they presented back in 2010.
 But there are a few places where ACOG misses the mark and these are the three areas that gave me the most concern.

 1. The curse of the FTP cesarean

 There are several factors that impact dilation and many reasons why someone would receive a cesarean for “failure to progress” aka labor dystocia.
 So when ACOG said in these latest guidelines, “Similarly, women with a history of cesarean delivery performed because of dystocia have a lower likelihood of VBAC if the current birth weight is greater than that of the index pregnancy with dystocia,” it tweaked me.

 It tweaked me because given how inconsistent the diagnosis of labor dystocia is, it’s hard to say that all of the women who had a cesarean for FTP would have similar subsequent labors.
 Just because someone receives a cesarean for FTP does not mean that they actually met the FTP diagnosis criteria set forth by ACOG.
 As a result, we cannot honestly lump these women together, measure how their subsequent labors progressed, and then estimate VBAC rates for those who receive an FTP cesarean.